Prunoideae/MitoFlex/README.md

 Configuration generated in this way will have all the arguments needed by the specified subcommand (e.g. all or filter) in place, arguments passed latter will also be written into the config, overrides the default values predefined in scripts.

+## 4.3 Specifying special parameters

+Some parameters are freezed and specified to fit into the mitogenome analysis, they are either not performing good in most circumstances, or even will make the output result worse.
+But they may have some usage under special circumstances, so these parameters can be set in the [configuration](configurations.py) file.

 # 5. Modules provided by MitoFlex

 Most modules of MitoFlex are just the same as MitoZ.
 But some of the methods are rewritten and optimized.